|Dates / Deadlines:|

 |Maximum Credits Earned (per semester):||4.0||Academic Area of Study:||Archaeology, Classical Studies, Latin|

-Students of classical archaeology have the opportunity to study for the academic year at the University of Durham in Durham, England.
+Students of Classical Studies and Archaeology have the opportunity to study for the academic year at the University of Durham in Durham, England.
 The University of Durham is home to one of the largest and most prestigious departments of archaeology in the United Kingdom.
-Please visit the University of Durham website for course information www.dur.ac

 The University of Durham is connected to centuries of academia, stretching back to the medieval era.
 Three colleges run in Durham were incorporated into Oxford University; the university itself was created in 1832 and is the third-oldest in England.
 At its center is the Durham World Heritage Site, encompassing Durham Castle and the Shrine of St. Cuthbert.
 Durham University is ranked as one of the top 5 in the United Kingdom; archaeological research produced here has been judged the best in the UK.